Plain-Natural-language-programming/Plain/README.md

 ## Documentation

-All documentation is in the `docs/` directory, including install guides, installer build notes, and distribution steps.
+All documentation is in the other repo.

 ## Examples